Bill Ferguson (politician): Taxes

 In 2020, Ferguson stated that he would be opposed to an across-the-board increase in taxes to pay for the Blueprint for Maryland's Future, a sweeping education reform bill.
 During that year's legislative session, he introduced legislation that would levy a tax on digital advertising to pay for the Commission's reforms, which passed but was vetoed by Governor Hogan on May 7, 2020.
 The General Assembly voted to override the governor's veto on February 12, 2021.

 In May 2022, Ferguson rejected calls for an extension to Maryland's fuel tax holiday, claiming it would have "long-term consequences" for critical infrastructure in the state.

+In August 2024, Ferguson stated that there was an "extremely high bar" for tax increases to resolve the state's $1 billion budget deficit, emphasizing the importance of economic growth.
+In November 2024, after state analysts released a report showing that the state would soon enter a revenue deficit worse than the Great Recession, he expressed openness to cutting funding for unsuccessful programs and levying new taxes "so long as those changes keep our state competitive with the surrounding region".

 Transportation

 In 2013, Ferguson called for a "rethink" of the Red Line, backing a proposal by the Right Rail Coalition to replace the eastern leg of the Red Line with a streetcar network.

 In 2015, Ferguson sponsored legislation that would regulate and tax ridesharing companies in Maryland, but also allow such companies to operate under less regulations than traditional taxi companies.
 The bill passed and was signed into law by Governor Hogan on April 14, 2015.

+Following the Francis Scott Key Bridge collapse in March 2024, Ferguson introduced an emergency bill to provide income replacement for workers impacted by the disaster.